shibubh/opentok-react-native/README.md

 1. In your terminal, change into your React Native project's directory

+2. Add the library using `npm` or `yarn`.
-2. In your terminal, run `npm install opentok-react-native`
+* `npm install opentok-react-native`
+* `yarn add opentok-react-native`

 ### iOS Installation

 **Note:** Please make sure to have [CocoaPods](https://cocoapods.org/) on your computer.
 If you've installed this package before, you may need to edit your `Podfile` and project structure because the installation process has changed.
-1. In you terminal, change into your `ios` directory.
+1. In you terminal, change into the `ios` directory of your React Native project.

 2. Create a pod file by running: `pod init`.

 3. Add the following to your pod file:

 ```
-    platform :ios, '9.0'

     target '<YourProjectName>' do

       # Pods for <YourProject>
-        pod 'OpenTok', '2.15.0'
+        pod 'OpenTok', '2.16.0'
     end

 ```

 4. Now run, `pod install`

-5. After installing the iOS SDK, change into your root directory of your project.
+5. After installing the OpenTok iOS SDK, change into your root directory of your project.

 6. Now run, `react-native link opentok-react-native`.